 Within thirty (30) days of receipt of property assessment data, the Board shall levy tax rates for the District and forward them to the Kentucky Board of Education for approval or disapproval.
 By September 30, the Board shall adopt a close estimate or working budget for the District.

+Publication

+At the same time that copies of the budget of the District are is submitted to the Kentucky Board of Educationfiled with the clerk of the tax levying authority for the District, as provided in KRS 160.470, the Board shall cause the budget to be advertised in a newspaper and on the district’s website.1

 FISCAL MANAGEMENT A04.1